timmyomahony/django-pagedown/README.md

 ---

-## Installation ##
+## Installation

 1. Get the code: `pip install django-pagedown`
 2. Add `pagedown` to your `INSTALLED_APPS`
 3. Make sure to collect the static files: `python manage.py collectstatic --noinput` (and if you are working in a development environment, make sure [you are properly serving your static files](https://docs.djangoproject.com/en/1.9/howto/static-files/#serving-static-files-during-development))

-Note that this package will install a cloned copy (git submodule)of the Pagedown library from [http://github.com/timmyomahony/pagedown/](http://github.com/timmyomahony/pagedown/).
+Note that this package will install a cloned copy (git submodule) of the Pagedown library from [http://github.com/timmyomahony/pagedown/](http://github.com/timmyomahony/pagedown/).

+#### Alternative Installation

-If you don't like (or are having problems with) PyPi, you can alternatively install:
+If you don't like PyPi (or are having problems with it) you can manually install the pacakge:

- - Via pip from GitHub: `pip install -e git+https://timmyomahony@github.com/timmyomahony/django-pagedown.git#egg=django-pagedown`
+ - via pip from GitHub: `pip install -e git+https://timmyomahony@github.com/timmyomahony/django-pagedown.git#egg=django-pagedown`
- - Manually clone from Github:
+ - manually clone from Github:
      - `git clone https://timmyomahony@github.com/timmyomahony/django-pagedown.git`
      - `cd django-pagedown`
      - `git submodule update --init`

 ---

-## Markdown Safety ##
+## Markdown Safety

 Remember that this library doesn't render your markdown for you outside of the admin widget nor does it do any internal sanitization.
-Markdown can accept any valid HTML so you have to be careful and make sure you are rendering the output of any untrusted input safely (with `django-markdown-deux` for example), otherwise you could have users embedding scripts in your pagedown text areas
+Markdown can accept any valid HTML so you have to be careful and make sure you are rendering the output of any untrusted input safely (with [`django-markdown-deux`](https://github.com/trentm/django-markdown-deux) for example), otherwise you could have users embedding scripts in your pagedown text areas

 ---

-## Usage ##
+## Usage

 **Inside the Django Admin:**